Arriving at ten past three.

 I saw in the middle of them the woman conductor from this morning, from the Czech sleeper train we’d caught from Prague.
 The conductor who’d had the blazing row with Passepartout over the coffee.

 I raised a hand in greeting.
-She glared fiercely at me and I decided perhaps not to ask her if the Czechs had any alcohol to buy.
+She glared fiercely at me and I decided perhaps not to ask her if the Czechs had any beer to buy.

 The train set off as soon as I stepped back on.
 But five minutes out of the station it stopped again with a heaving thud.